 The staff’s experience, knowledge, and fine craftsmanship have earned Appalachian Gallery a reputation for quality and integrity, providing a level of professional custom framing and a body of regional artwork & crafts unsurpassed in the area.

-Ms. Nugent, previously co-owner of ART, ETC. Custom Framing in Wheeling, has over 3 decades of experience in the field.
+Ms. Nugent, previously co-owner of ART, ETC. Custom Framing in Wheeling, has nearly 4 decades of experience in the field.
 Possessing a BS in Commercial Art, she is a highly qualified framing consultant with a natural sense of color & composition.
 The primary buyer for the gallery, Laurie believes in supporting and promoting the talent in our state, keeping the gallery’s focus on West Virginia artists and craftspersons.

-With lovely displays of artistry in ambient surroundings that encompass two floors, the gallery’s retail location offers a large variety of art and crafts including handblown glassware by Blenko and Ron Hinkle Glass, both functional & non-functional stoneware pottery and porcelain; wooden bowls, utensils & cutting boards; wrought iron work; stained-glass window panels; silver, copper, brass, aluminum, fused-glass & semi-precious stone jewelry; hand-quilted, handknit and crocheted items; handcrafted puppets, soft dolls & wooden folk toys; thumb pianos; unique cards, WV-theme books and calendars; block prints, watercolors, oils, drawings, photographs, collages, giclees and limited-edition lithographs from regional artists such as Don Whitlatch, Kevin Arnold, Glen Barnes, Jeanne Brenneman, Frank Ceravalo, Charlotte Gerlach, William Goebel, Daryl Gray, Jan & Jonathan Heath, Kenny Krieder, Lotus MacDowell, Eddie Spaghetti Art and Wolf Creek Printery.
+With lovely displays of artistry in ambient surroundings that encompass two floors, the gallery’s retail location offers a large variety of art and crafts including handblown glassware by Blenko and Ron Hinkle Glass, both functional & non-functional stoneware pottery and porcelain; wooden bowls, utensils & cutting boards; wrought iron work; stained-glass window panels; silver, copper, brass, aluminum, fused-glass & semi-precious stone jewelry; hand-quilted, handknit and crocheted items; handcrafted puppets, soft dolls & wooden folk toys; thumb pianos; unique cards, WV-theme books and calendars; block prints, watercolors, oils, drawings, photographs, collages, giclees and limited-edition lithographs from regional artists such as Don Whitlatch, Glen Barnes, Jeanne Brenneman, Frank Ceravalo, Charlotte Gerlach, William Goebel, Daryl Gray, Jan & Jonathan Heath, Kenny Krieder, Lotus MacDowell, Robin Quinlivan, Eddie Spaghetti Art and Wolf Creek Printery.

 In 2011 Appalachian Gallery moved into the historic "Sandcastle" building, an elegant 114-year-old brick & stone Romanesque Gothic style structure with such beautiful features as the original handcarved oak woodwork, stained glass windows and hardwood floors, providing an exquisite showcase for the gallery's many treasures.

 On the first floor you'll find three beautiful rooms filled with unique jewelry, gifts, crafts & art by local & regional artists, as well as the custom framing design room with over 2,000 frame styles to choose from.
-The second floor is comprised of the framing studio and two additional gallery features: the Young-At-Art section with a variety of handcrafted toys & puppets, baby items, children’s reading and coloring books; and the Penelyn Van Orange Gallery contains her finely framed original artwork as well as a large selection of prints & cards in her colorful, bold and unique graphic style; original works by Jan Heath, Eddie Maier, Barbara Beer, Sharon Stackpole, Linda Gribko, Steve Pavlovic and Diane Newlon are also featured.
+The second floor is comprised of the framing studio and two additional gallery features: the Young-At-Art area with a variety of handcrafted toys & puppets, baby items, children’s reading and coloring books; and the Penelyn Van Orange Gallery contains her finely framed original artwork as well as a large selection of prints & cards in her colorful, bold and unique graphic style; original works by Jan Heath, Eddie Maier, Barbara Beer, Sharon Stackpole, Linda Gribko, Steve Pavlovic and Diane Newlon are also featured.

 Quality, Selection, Expertise . . .
 Appalachian Gallery